vincentbernat/dashkiosk/docs/chromecast.rst

 use ``--chromecast.app`` to specify it.

 Once the application is running, you can connect to your Chromecast device using its IP on port 9222.
+The Chromecast needs to be running the custom receiver.

 Either way, due to the closedness of the Chromecast platform, its support in Dashkiosk may break from time to time.
 As soon as it